helm/helm-www/content/en/docs/chart_template_guide/looup_function.md

 {{ end }}
 ```

-The lookup function uses helm's existing Kubernetes connection configuration to query Kubernetes, if any error is returned when interacting with calling the master API (for example due to lack of permission to access a resource), helm's template processing will fail.
+The `lookup` function uses Helm's existing Kubernetes connection configuration to query Kubernetes.
+If any error is returned when interacting with calling the master API (for example due to lack of permission to access a resource), helm's template processing will fail.